CallmeTruong/voice_summarizer/readme.md

 - Store raw audio and generated artifacts in Amazon S3.
 - Start speech-to-text transcription with Amazon Transcribe.
 - Track recording status and metadata in Amazon DynamoDB.
-- Generate summaries and searchable transcript segments.
+- Generate summaries, topic segments, and vectorized retrieval data.
 - Ask questions about a specific recording through an AI assistant.
 - Render assistant responses with Markdown support.
 - Manage recordings from a dedicated library view.